Melbourne trio who based footy fans sentenced to jail

 But at least one of the men could still avoid prison after appealing his sentence and being granted bail.

-Dominic Walker, Sam Walker and Benjamin Fitt all pleaded guilty to intentionally causing injury in an attack after a Richmond vs Hawthorn match in September last year.
+Dominic Walker, Sam Walker and Benjamin Fitt all pleaded guilty to two counts each of intentionally causing injury in an attack after a Richmond vs Hawthorn match in September last year.

 However, after about 90 minutes in custody, Sam Walker’s lawyer launched an appeal against his sentence and successfully applied for his client to be released on bail.